Dana International: 1996–1998: Consolidating popularity, Diva and mainstream spotlight

 In 1996, Dana released her third album, Maganuna.
 Although this album was less successful than her previous efforts, it still reached gold record sales in Israel and included the hits "Don Quixote", "Menafnefet" (Waving) and the club favorite "Cinque Milla."
 In 1997, Dana collaborated with the Israeli artist Eran Zur on his album Ata Havera Sheli, and together they sang the duet "Shir Kdam-Shnati (Sex Acher)" ("Pre-Bed Song (A Different Kind of Sex)") which became a huge hit.
+Still in 1997, following a visit to Cairo for an autobiographic film, Egyptian authorities banned her music.
+Local newspapers considered her to be an "Israeli prostitute"; while conservative preachers believed that she was "part of a Mossad conspiracy".

 Dana was chosen to represent Israel in the Eurovision Song Contest 1998 in Birmingham with the song "Diva".
 Orthodox Jews and others with conservative views were opposed to the choice and attempted to void her participation in the contest.
 In May 1998, Dana performed "Diva" at the Eurovision final and won the contest with 172 points.
-She became known internationally, and was interviewed by CNN, BBC, Sky News, and MTV among others mostly focusing on her life as a transsexual person before winning the contest.
-Dana's own words "the message of reconciliation" were; "My victory proves God is on my side.
-I want to send my critics a message of forgiveness and say to them: try to accept me and the kind of life I lead.
+She became known internationally, and was interviewed by CNN, BBC, Sky News, and MTV, among others, mostly focusing on her life as a transsexual person before winning the contest.
+Dana's message of reconciliation was: "My victory proves God is on my side.
+I want to send my critics a message of forgiveness and say to them: Try to accept me and the kind of life I lead.
 I am what I am and this does not mean I don't believe in God, and I am part of the Jewish Nation."

 Dana released "Diva" as a single in Europe and it became a hit, reaching number 11 in the UK charts and the top ten in Sweden, Belgium, Finland, Ireland, and the Netherlands.